 Role in my Framework

-Within Taylor I’s framework, Magical Working Systems exemplify the importance of customization and innovation in magic.
+Within my framework, Magical Working Systems exemplify the importance of customization and innovation in magic.
 They match concepts such as Magic by Design, where practitioners craft workings suited to their specific needs, and Fuel Source, which emphasizes the importance of energy and resources in sustaining magical efficacy.
-I advocates for embracing unconventional methods, which enables the development of systems that are both effective and adaptable. #
+I advocate for embracing unconventional methods, which enables the development of systems that are both effective and adaptable.

 Cross-Tradition Context